Celebrity Hearing Challenges

 Gerard Butler, Actor

 Gerard Butler is a well-known actor who has starred in films such as Angel Has Fallen, Olympus Has Fallen, and 300.
-Gerard suffers from tinnitus and hearing loss in one ear largely due to surgery he had as a child.
+Butler suffers from tinnitus and hearing loss in one ear largely due to surgery he had as a child.

 Halle Berry, Actress